jalyna/oakdex-world-engine/README.md

 import WorldEngine from 'oakdex-world-engine'

-import charset1 from './charset1.png'
+import * as charset1 from './charset1.png'
-import charset2 from './charset2.png'
+import * as charset2 from './charset2.png'
-import charset3 from './charset3.png'
+import * as charset3 from './charset3.png'

 const mapData = require('./demo.gamemap.json')